tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where some Android phones could not receive network status change notifications over persistent connections.
 - Optimized the logic for pulling user profiles to avoid requesting the backend every time when strangers request for user profiles.
 - Fixed the issue where group profiles and historical messages could not be obtained when the groups were deleted but conversations were retained.
-- Fixed the issue where conversations were out of order when you got them via the API for getting conversation list.
+- Fixed the issue where conversations were out of order when you got them via the API for getting a conversation list.
 - Fixed the issue where group conversations in Mute Notifications mode were filtered out when getting the total message unread count.
 - Fixed the occasional crashes caused by iOS HTTP requests.

-## Latest Standard Edition 5.1.62 @2021.05.20

-### SDK

-- Fixed known issues.

 ## 5.3.425 @2021.04.19 - Lite Edition